-The comparator or error amplifier configuration will compare the voltages present on pin 2 and 3, and the output will be high if pin 3 is greater, or low if pin 2 is greater.
+The comparator or error amplifier configuration will compare the voltages present on pin 2 and 3, and the output will be high if pin 3 is greater or low if pin 2 is greater.

-The input amplifier of the peak reading ammeter is U7.
+The Input Amplifier of the Peak Reading Ammeter U7.

 The circuit consists of an inverting amplifier (U7), a storage capacitor (C9), and a high impedance voltage follower (U6).
 The gain of the circuit is determined by the input resistor selected by the ammeter range switches and an overall feedback resistor R56.

-As voltage pulse is impressed on the shunt by a current pulse, U7 amplifies and inverts the signal to -5V peak for a full scale reading.
-Transistors Q4 and Q5 supply the current requires to instantaneously pull capacitor C9 to this -5V potential.
-Capacitor C9 is now charged to a voltage proportional to the peak of the load current wave form.
+As a voltage pulse is impressed on the shunt by a current pulse, U7 amplifies and inverts the signal to -5V peak for a fullscale reading.
+Transistors Q4 and Q5 supply the current required to instantaneously pull capacitor C9 to this -5V potential.
+Capacitor C9 is now charged to a voltage proportional to the peak of the load current waveform.
 Voltage follower U6 transfers this voltage to the ammeter through R74 without loading down C9.
 Potentiometer R77 is used to zero the ammeter.
-The peak average switch S4 is out of the circuit for peak reading and shorts out CR9 for average reading.
+The peak average switch S4 is out of the circuit for peak reading and shorts out Cr9 for average reading.
 Shorting CR9 causes R71 to load down C9, and therefore, the pulse current is not stored.
 The ammeter sees the pulse current waveform and will give a mechanically averaged reading.